KryptonV1/Delta-X/README.md

 ---

-*Built with ❤️ · BBMA Oma Ally · Delta X v1.0*
+*Built with ❤️ · BBMA by J E B A T · Delta X v1.0*